GoncaloMark/CannyCUDA/Readme.md

 This project implements a CUDA-accelerated version of the **Canny Edge Detector** algorithm for grayscale images.
 The Canny Edge Detector operates in four main steps:

 1. **Gaussian Filter** – Smooths the image to reduce noise.
-2. **Gradient Computation** – Calculates intensity gradients using horizontal and vertical Sobel filters.
+2. **Gradient Computation** – Calculates intensity gradients on horizontal and vertical axis.
 3. **Non-Maximum Suppression** – Retains only the local maxima in the gradient directions.
 4. **Hysteresis Thresholding** – Traces edges by connecting strong and weak edge pixels.